daelsepara/astar/src/README.md

 ==10433== All heap blocks were freed -- no leaks are possible
 ```

-No memory are leaked.
+No memory is leaked.

 Eagle eyed readers will also notice that I invoked valgrind with the **--undef-value-errors=no** option.
 I had removed the **Conditional jump or move depends on uninitialised value(s)** errors from the output as the errors reported point valgrind's problems with C++'s **stl** library, specifically the **std::sort()** function.
 However, that discussion, we will reserve for another day.
 The important take away here (for now) is that smart pointers are a way to address memory leaks.

 # Bugs and Reporting